Drawing elements

 Interactive Drawing with Tools

-The methods on the enable you to programmatically activate drawing tools for your users, as well as setting various options for the tools, such as color, line width, etc.
+The methods on the ToolsController enable you to programmatically activate drawing tools for your users, as well as setting various options for the tools, such as color, line width, etc.

 Tool types